-This framework supports Linux on several single board computers.
-These single board computers can treated as components, as Linux microcontrollers, and integrated into other projects just like traditional single chip microcontrollers.
+This framework supports Linux on several single board microcomputers.
+The goal of the MuntsOS project is to deliver a turnkey, RAM resident Linux operating system for very low cost single board microcomputers.
+With MuntsOS installed, such microcomputers can treated as components, as Linux microcontrollers, and integrated into other projects just like traditional single chip microcontrollers.

-Prebuilt MuntsOS kernel images are available at http://repo.munts.com/muntsos/kernels.
+Prebuilt MuntsOS kernel release tarballs are available at:

-The idea is to build a MuntsOS kernel image (which takes a long time) once and install it to the target platform.
-Then the specific application software can be built after the fact and installed as one or more extension scripts in /boot/autoexec.d, Debian package files in /boot/packages, and/or tarball files in /boot/tarballs.
+The idea is to build a MuntsOS kernel (which takes a long time) once and install it to the target platform.
+Then application specific software can be built after the fact and installed as one or more extension programs in /boot/autoexec.d, Debian package files in /boot/packages, and/or tarball files in /boot/tarballs.

 The Thin Server is a system design pattern that is little more than a network interface for a single I/O device.
 Ideally, a Thin Server will be built from a cheap and ubiquitous network microcomputer like the Raspberry Pi.
 The software must be easy to install from a user's PC or Mac without requiring any special programming tools.
 It must be able to run headless, administered via the network.
 It must be able to survive without orderly shutdowns, and must not write much to flash media.
 It must provide a network based API (Application Programming Interface) using HTTP as a lowest common denominator.